crispab/crisp-dna/_docs/how-productspace-works.md

 How do we run the company?
 --------------------------

--   **Lean & Agile** - our approach is based on lean and [agile](http://agilemanifesto.org) principles.
+-   **Lean & Agile** - our approach is based on lean and [agile](http://agilemanifesto.org) principles and guidance from [Reinventing Organisations](http://www.reinventingorganizations.com/).
 -   **Meritocracy & Consensus** - we don't have titles, managers, or reporting structures.
 Instead we are a [meritocracy](http://en.wikipedia.org/wiki/Meritocracy), which basically means your power to influence stuff is based on your competence and engagement.
 Decisions are made mostly using consensus ([here's how](decisions.html)).
--   **Don't ask for permission** - if you want to start or change something, go ahead!
+-   **Don't ask for permission** - if you want to start or change something, go ahead.
 The default answer to any request or idea is "Sure!
 If you believe in it and want to put time into it".
 Very few mistakes are fatal or irreversible, so we encourage each other to just try things rather than seek permission.
 -   **Simple models** - we can come up with detailed rules and structures for any kind problem.
 But we really try not to.
 We don't want to overcomplicate things, and prefer to err on the side of simplicity.
 Better to have too few rules than too many, and better to follow high level guiding principles than low level detailed procedures.

 For more info, see [How we make decisions](decisions.html).